 NOW WITH MORE!
-This post was updated February 7, 2017 to add 3 more successful case studies.
+This post was updated for 2017 to add 3 more successful case studies.
 Enjoy!

 Be sure to check out our previous post in this series: Cold Emailing: Best Outbound Sales Automation Tools

 It’s tough to get people’s attention through all the noise that’s out there.
 On average, we get 147 e-mails a day, only spend significant time answering about 12 of them, and delete 71 e-mails in under 3.2 seconds.